dreamfactorysoftware/df-mysqldb/README.md

 # df-mysqldb
 DreamFactory MySQL Database Service

-This is a service library for the DreamFactory platform containing a MySQL database service and resources.
-This is an add on to the DreamFactory Core library.
+This code is governed by a commercial license.
+To use it, you must follow refer to the LICENSE file.